 We in the nonprofit sector sometimes become too insular.
 We seek information to guide us in our work from insiders working within the field.
-And while this is surely important, by following broad-based media coverage regarding philanthropy on a regular basis, one gains great insight from the “other side of the table.”
+And while this is surely helpful, by following broad-based business coverage on a regular basis, one gains great insight from the, “other side of the table.”

-I enjoyed an article by Andrew Cave for Forbes, “Giving To Your Church Doesn’t Count,” in which Jon Huntsman Sr. discussed his charitable giving.
+Business publications today often interview corporate leaders about their philanthropy.
+This is essential information for those of us constantly searching for new “social good” partners and funders.
+For instance, I enjoyed an article by Andrew Cave for Forbes, “Giving To Your Church Doesn’t Count,” (2014), in which Jon Huntsman Sr. discussed his charitable giving.

 “I can’t tell you why I give,” he says.
 “People have asked me that question for the last 20-30 years and I have never come up with a satisfactory answer, other than the fact that some people think you’re crazy.
 I love to see the twinkle in peoples’ eyes.
 It’s a high, a real feeling of excitement and exhilaration to be able to help people.
 It’s hard to explain why.
 It’s not something other members of my family have done; it’s not something that’s inherited.
 It’s just something that for me is very important.”